essential-contributions/essential-integration/docs/getting-started/src/getting-started/counter/app/fe/incr.md

 # Increment
 Now we can put it all together and create the increment function. \
-This function will take a `QueryCount` and return a `Solution` with the new expected count. \
+This function will take an optional `Value` and return a `Solution` with the new expected count. \
 ```rust
 {{#include ../../../../../../code/counter.rs:increment}}
 ```